andreasfelix/master-thesis/content/2_theory.md

 \end{aligned}
 $$ {#eq:eom-8}

+The equations of sind jetzt eine DGL 2ter ordung und können deshalb integriert werden um die indivduelle particle trajektorie zu erhalten.
-The particle trajectory within non linear elements can be obtained by integrating @eq:eom-7 numerically.
-This method was for example used to created the plots in @sec:chromaticity.
+Integrating these equations of motions yields the individual particle trajectories and can be used to track particles through non-linear elements.
+An experimental implemenation of this method is included developed code, but is not as performant as other tracking methods of more mature codes.
+But it was for example used to created the plots in @sec:chromaticity.

 ...
 But it is rather computational expensive and only allos for a numerical investigation.
 It would be desireable to habe an analytical formalism.
 Courant and Synder [@courantsnyder] developed an analytical formalism for the linearized equations of motion which is covered in the next section.